-- During the afternoon in the fall and winter semesters, ESL students can take advantage of various free workshops that are offered on many different topics, including conversation, American culture, keyboarding skills, etc.
+- ESL students can take advantage of various free workshops that are offered on many different topics, including conversation, American culture, pronunciation, etc.

 - Students are strongly encouraged to become involved in campus activities, including the ESL Club.

-- Teachers are available to encourage, help and support student learning.
+- Instructors are available to encourage, help and support student learning.

 * Full-time status requires Conditionally Admitted students to take at least 12 credit hours each fall and winter semester.
 If students are conditionally admitted, ESL classes can be taken co-currently with academic courses for a total of at least 12 credit hours each fall and winter semester.
 During the summer semester, ESL students who are attending full-time will take at least 12 semester hours and may choose to take additional classes but will not be required to do so.